radiusxyz/bolt/testnets/holesky/README.md

 | Aestus     | Holesky | https://0x8d6ff9fdf3b8c05293f6c240f57034c6c5244d7ecb2b9a6e597de575b373610d6345f5060c150012d1cc42d38b8383ac@preconfs-holesky.aestus.live     |
 | Bloxroute  | Holesky | https://0x821f2a65afb70e7f2e820a925a9b4c80a159620582c1766b1b09729fec178b11ea22abb3a51f07b288be815a1a2ff516@bloxroute.holesky.blxrbdn.com    |

+**Note for Lido CSM validators**

+If you are part of the Lido CSM program, you can use the following relays: `Chainbound`, `Titan` and `Aestus`.
+See the [related Lido forum discussion](https://research.lido.fi/t/rmc-proposal-add-relays-supporting-proposer-commitments-to-the-holesky-allow-list/8992/4) for more information.

 ## Command-line options

 For completeness, here are all the command-line options available for the Bolt